Eric Topol and Lee Hood — Two Scientific Luminaries on Longevity and Prevention

 A purple ribbon, the color for gynecologic cancers, composed with diverse faces illustrated by Stacey Knipe.

-The Women’s Health Consortium, led by ISB President Dr. Jim Heath, is taking a collaborative approach to engineered T cell immunotherapy to benefit women of all ethnicities with advanced HPV+ cancers.
+The Women’s Health Consortium, led by ISB President Dr. Jim Heath, is taking a collaborative approach to engineered T cell immunotherapy to benefit all women with advanced HPV+ cancers.
 Your support will help us bring innovative therapies to patients in need.

 President and Professor Jim Heath is dedicated to advancing precision medicine from benchtop to bedside, particularly in oncology.
 His research addresses fundamental scientific bottlenecks that can unlock solutions to broader challenges.